News

 • We encourage people to sign up to set up coffee and goodies following the 10:00 a.m. service on Sundays.
 Sign-up sheet is at the back bulletin board.

 • We would appreciate if people would volunteer to provide flowers for the Altar on Sundays.
 Small plants work great and last a few weeks.
-Please let Denise (250 562-5611) in the office or Sharon Armistead (250 964-1251) know if you would like to provide anything.
+Please let Chris (250 562-5611) in the office or Sharon Armistead (250 964-1251) know if you would like to provide anything.

 Intercessions this week